 I’m a passionate marketer who helps purpose-driven small businesses avoid the overwhelms of marketing by clarifying their brand message and giving them a clear content roadmap.

 You can also add a benefit instead of a pain point.
 Benefit driven pitch:

 I’m a passionate marketer who helps purpose-driven small businesses simplify their marketing by clarifying their brand message and giving them a clear content roadmap.

 You can change it however you want, but make sure to include what you do, who you help, and how you help them.
 Extra points if you can add the benefit or pain point in your pitch.

-Step 10: Define your brand personality and tone of voice
+Pillar ten: Define your brand tone and voice

 Ask yourself: what would your brand sound like if it were a human?
 A sassy teenager, or a mellow, firm gentleman?
 There is no right or wrong answer.

 Brand voice represents the overall personality of your brand in all your communications.
 The brand tone is the specific way that a brand communicates with its audience in order for them to be receptive and engaged.
 For example, a brand’s message stays the same, but its tone will differ depending on whether it has a witty tone or an authoritative voice.
 Having a clearly defined voice ensures your marketing team knows how to write content that is consistent with your brand.
 Brand voice reflects your brand personality.

 You can use Nielsen Norman groups four dimensions of tone and voice